cybex-gmbh/transmorpher/README.md

 Take the hash of the token from the `personal_access_tokens` table and save it to GitHub secrets.
 The command also provides a `TRANSMORPHER_AUTH_TOKEN`, which should be stored securely to use in client systems.

+#### AWS Credentials

+You need credentials of an IAM user that can manage AWS Lightsail.
+For a recommended configuration take a look at the [Pullpreview wiki](https://github.com/pullpreview/action/wiki/Recommended-AWS-Configuration).

 ## License